Clinical Providers - Onboarding Requirements and Program Dismissal Policy

-A: The onboarding package refers to the set of requirements and documentation that students need to complete and submit to our clinical providers, Cottage Health and/or AMR, during the EMT program.
-It includes essential forms, certifications, immunization records, background checks, and other necessary paperwork.
-It is crucial because it ensures that students meet the standards set by the clinical providers and ensures a smooth transition into the program.
+A: The onboarding package refers to the set of requirements and documentation that students must complete and submit as part of their participation in clinical rotations with Cottage Health, Ventura County Medical Center (VCMC), and AMR.
+It includes essential forms, certifications, immunization records, background checks, and other required paperwork.
+Completing this package is mandatory to ensure that students meet the standards set by these clinical providers and are eligible for hands-on clinical training.

-Q: Who are Cottage Health and AMR, and why are they involved in the onboarding process?
+Q: Who are Cottage Health, VCMC, and AMR, and why are they involved in the onboarding process?

-Q: What happens if a student fails to complete their onboarding package with Cottage Health or AMR?
+Q: What happens if a student fails to complete their onboarding package with Cottage Health, VCMC, or AMR?

-A: Failure to complete the onboarding package with Cottage Health or AMR will result in dismissal from the EMT class.
-This requirement is mandatory, as it directly impacts a student's ability to participate in clinical rotations and fulfill the program's objectives according to Title 22, California State Regulations.
-Incomplete onboarding packages may hinder a student's progress and create logistical challenges for the clinical providers.
+A: Failure to complete the onboarding package with Cottage Health, VCMC, or AMR will result in dismissal from the EMT class.
+This requirement is non-negotiable, as it directly affects a student’s ability to participate in clinical rotations, a fundamental component of EMT training.
+Compliance with this requirement aligns with Title 22, California Code of Regulations (CCR) Division 9, Chapter 2, which governs EMT certification standards.

 Q: Can a student be granted an extension to complete the onboarding package?